How Authenticity Enhances Health Outcomes

 It is likely that authenticity is helpful to people’s health in a number of ways, but most notably if people are in tune with, and appreciative of, their internal states they are more likely to choose to live healthier lives, will recognize earlier the signs and symptoms of illness, seek medical advice, and be more alert to when they are engaging in self-destructive behaviors.

-Authenticity is likely to foster the essential psychological resources that give people perspective on any difficulties they do experience, and help them manage emotional and environmental challenges.
+Authenticity is likely to foster the essential psychological resources that give people perspective on any difficulties they experience and help them manage emotional and environmental challenges.

 Bryan, J. L., Baker, Z. G., & Tou, R. Y. (2017).
 Prevent the blue, be true to you: Authenticity buffers the negative impact of loneliness on alcohol-related problems, physical symptoms, and depressive and anxiety symptoms.
 Journal of health psychology, 22(5), 605-616.